Definition of Breast Carcinoma

-The mastocarcinoma, also known as breast cancer, is a malignant tumor of the mammary gland.
-The point of origin may either be the mammary ducts or the gland’s lobules.
-Correspondingly, the ductal carcinoma is distinguished from the lobular carcinoma.
+The point of origin of breast cancer may either be the mammary gland’s ducts or the lobules.
+Correspondingly, the two common breast cancer types, ductal carcinoma and the lobular carcinoma, are differentiated.

-The mastocarcinoma, accounting for 25% of all malignant diseases among women, is the most common form of cancer among women.
+The breast cancer is the most common form of cancer among women, accounting for 29% of all malignant diseases among women in the United States.
 The yearly incidence adds up to 110 cases per 100,000 women.

-However, not only women get breast cancer: 1% of mastocarcinomas affect men.
+However, not only women get breast cancer: 1% of breast cancers affect men.

-The exact etiology is unknown, but it is assumed to be a multifactorial event.
-Among genetic factors, varying lifestyle habits appear to play a role.
-The majority of mastocarcinomas forms spontaneously (= sporadically, about 95%), whereas only a minor fraction is of hereditary origin, in terms of familial genetic modifications (about 5%).
+The exact etiology of breast cancer is unknown, but it is assumed to be a multifactorial event.
+The majority of breast cancers forms spontaneously (= sporadically, about 95%), whereas only a minor fraction is of hereditary origin, in terms of familial genetic modifications (about 5%).

 There are multiple risk factors, which may promote the formation of breast cancer.